fastrde/abee/README.md

-Abee
+Abee v0.6.3
 ============================

 Abee is a meteor scaffolding application that allows you to use your own (or the build-in) design patterns to build a great meteor app in less time.
+In Version 0.6.3 it supports now Javascript and Coffeescript as scripting languages.

 Abee

-- creates your app and build a "best practice" directory structure that you can choose from different configurations.
+- creates your app and builds a "best practice" directory structure that you can choose from different configurations.
 - extends your existing meteor app.
 - uses **Handlebars**, so you don't have to learn new stuff.
 - adds/removes *customizable* views/templates to/from your app.